How to unblock Spotify with a VPN?

 Besides that, NordVPN also supports a variety of operating systems — including Windows, macOS, Android, iOS, and more.
 You can enjoy your Spotify streaming experience whether you’re on your desktop, smartphone, or other devices.

 If you want to give NordVPN a try, the provider has a 30-day money-back guarantee.

-Surfshark has over 3200 servers in more than 60 countries.
+Surfshark has over 3200 servers in 65 countries.
 That’s quite a range of options for when you need to bypass Spotify’s geo-blocking and greyed out policy.

 With Surfshark, there’s also no limit on the number of devices you can use.
 Plus, it supports most of the main operating systems in the market.
 You can freely switch between your desktop and phone or other devices while enjoying the music on Spotify.

 Check it out risk-free with Surfshark’s 30-day money-back guarantee.